realrootboy/ProloT/README.md

 ## Routes

-All routes are available at `insomnia.json`.
-(You can import it to Insomnia) This file contains all routes and their parameters.
+All routes are available at `insomnia.json` (You can import it to Insomnia).
+This file contains all routes and their parameters.
 This file includes too a websocket route to receive updates.

 ## License